davidlanguage/cvmaker/README.md

 	- Create required classes BE
 3. New table "studies" created in database
 	- Create required classes BE
-4. Create a package for CV object which will include all the info
+4. Create a package for CV object which will include all the info for a user

 INFO